thecodeteam/heliosburn/docs/proxy/testing.md

 In general proxy tests are twisted plugins that have been added to the proxy modules directory.
 Once added to the modules directory they will be loaded on start-up of the proxy service.
-To make user of the tests they then must be added to the `test` section of `modules.yaml` or be referenced directly through the proxy service API.
+To make use of the tests they then must be added to the `test` section of `modules.yaml` or be referenced directly through the proxy service API.

 When executing test cases the proxy service operates as follows: